-If you look closely, less than 4 percent is actual cash, while most is held in short-term corporate debt.
-And this commercial paper is not the same as actual cash, especially in an emergency.
-If markets drop, those assets (and the other non-cash assets) could quickly decline in value, making the Tether crypto coin less than fully reserved exactly when it may most need to be.
+If you look closely, less than 4 percent was actual cash, while most is held in short-term corporate debt.
+This commercial paper is not the same as cash, especially in an emergency.
+If markets drop, those assets (and the other non-cash assets) could quickly decline in value, making the Tether coin less than fully reserved exactly when it may most need to be.

 Unless a stablecoin commits to holding 100 percent (or more) of its reserves in cash, there’s no guarantee that the cash will be there to redeem coins.
 In this case, the value of stablecoins may prove to be a lot less than stable.
 Holders of stablecoins may end up on the losing end of an old-fashioned bank run, a surprising fate for a technology that markets itself as highly modern.